 Research interests include human and social capital, innovation in relation to product, process, and organizational structure, and the dynamics of organizational learning and value creation.
 Recipient of numerous teaching awards.

 University of Pittsburgh Katz Graduate School MBAs differentiate themselves by pursuing certificates and concentrations.
 The concentration reinforces a rock-solid foundation in a business discipline (finance, marketing, strategy, etc.).
-The certificate complements this concentration, by providing a cross-disciplinary focus in a second critical area.
+The certificate complements this concentration by providing a cross-disciplinary focus in a second critical area.

-Katz MBA certificates take 10.5 credits to complete.
+Katz MBA certificates require 10.5 credits to complete.
 Featuring a mix of required and elective courses, each certificate contains a mandatory experience-based learning component.
 Full-time MBA students must earn at least one certificate, although students can create a competitive edge by earning multiple certificates.
 For part-time and joint- and dual-degree students, certificates are optional, though strongly encouraged.

 University of Pittsburgh Katz Graduate School MBA certificates are fluid by their very nature.
-They help the MBA student adapt and stay agile.
-And they illustrate the importance of collaboration across business areas.
+They help the MBA student adapt and stay agile, and they illustrate the importance of collaboration across business areas.
 The Katz Graduate School recently expanded the number of MBA certificate offerings and retooled our existing certificates, ensuring they are closely aligned with market demands.

 Current MBA students should contact advisors for more information.
 University of Pittsburgh Katz Graduate School MBA Certificates are only available for degree-seeking students who are enrolled at the Katz Graduate School of Business.
 Non-degree participants interested in a business certificate should visit the Katz Center for Executive Education.